qat.experimental.dialect.pulse.ir package

 CreateFrameOp,IRDLOperation,Operation,_IRNode,ABC,objectCreates a frame, which is a medium for waveforms to be played at a given frequency, and tracks any phase manipulations.

-Frames are associated with a physical channel that the pulses will be played on.
-They can have many-to-one association, allowing multiple frames to act concurrently on a single physical channel.
+Frames are associated with a port that the pulses will be played on.
+They can have many-to-one association, allowing multiple frames to act concurrently on a single port.

 They are defined by a static frequency, and optionally take attributes associated with the control hardware calibrated for that frame.